ElkanHub/PressClass/DOCS/PRESSCLASS/user_guide_navigating_press_class copy.md

 #### Timer

-The Timer is located in the top-right corner of the interface for quick access.
+The Timer is located on the sidebar for quick access.
 It can be used for:

 - Personal study sessions
 - Classroom activities and time-boxed exercises